2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 FLY TO MARSH HARBOUR INTERNATIONAL AIRPORT

 We advise booking flights through to Marsh Harbour International Airport (MHH).
 Frequent domestic and international services are available.
 We advise searching flight options via a flight engine such as www.skyscanner.net to find the cheapest fare.
-For European guests, it is cost effective to fly from Europe via the US and then into the Bahamas.
+For European guests, it is often cost effective to fly from Europe via the US and then into the Bahamas.

 GETTING TO GREAT GUANA CAY